wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 able to decrypt other messages, but not authenticate, sign, or certify other keys as the recipient.

-The forwadee encryption subkey MUST be flagged with 0x40 and 0x10 only, this will prevent other implementations from sending messages directly to this key, causing decryption errors when using the wrong fingerprint in the KDF.
+The forwardee encryption subkey MUST be flagged with 0x40 and 0x10 only, this will prevent other implementations from sending messages directly to this key, causing decryption errors when using the wrong fingerprint in the KDF.